Zikoel/cpp_boilerplate/readme.md

 Very stupid cpp project templates with some mininal dependecy resolved.

-The use is leave very simple, more complex one have no sense due the fact that there are most powerfull tools for that.
+The use is left very simple, more complex one have no sense due the fact that there are most powerfull tools for that.

 ## Usage